 Where you replace /home/bacula/bin with the path to your Bacula binary directory, and you replace mail.domain.com with the fully qualified name of your bsmtp (email) server, which normally listens on port 25.
-For more details on the substitution characters (e.g. %r) used in the above line, please see the documentation of the MailCommand in the Messages Resource chapter of this manual.
+For more details on the substitution characters (e.g. %r) used in the above line, please see the documentation of the Mail Command in the Messages Resource chapter (chapter 19 on page 209) of the Bacula Community Main Manual.